 Originally Published: June 19, 2009 - Last Updated / Reviewed On: July 2, 2015

 I've been dating the same girl for about two years now, and the only problem we have in our relationship is jealousy, both from her and myself.
 We both deal with it differently.
 I actually don't mind when she gets jealous and take it as a type of re-assurance that she still wants to be with me, while she reacts in a much different way and says that I don't trust her or something similar to that, so how do I fix this?
 I've tried keeping any jealous thoughts I had to myself, but found the "feeling" that yielded seemed worse then having one of our arguments and in the end I found myself unable to keep my mouth shut.
 Any advice is appreciated :D

 —A frustrated Boyfriend...

 Dear Frustrated Boyfriend,

 Ahhh, jealousy.
 This question has affected humankind for eons.
-Jealousy is a universal emotion in humans and has been observed in babies as young as 5 to 6 months and in every culture around the world.
+Jealousy is a universal emotion in humans and has been observed in babies as young as five to six months and in every culture around the world.
 Even though this emotion is so common, many people find it difficult to deal with and fully resolve.